fubar2/treeval_gal/README.md

 TreeValGal depends on the updated [Jbrowse2 tool](#JBrowse2) to present repeats, gaps and other features as tracks in a configurable browser.
 JBrowse2 is currently only available on `usegalaxy.eu` for testing.

-### 1 March: Updated work plans
+### 4 March: Updated work plans

 - Anna working on nucleotide and peptide alignments subworkflows
   - ncbi downloader improvements suggested
+- Next JB2 release has optional inputs for workflows.
 - New AutogenJB2 (collection -> JB2) tool soon available on EU
-  - In WF needs a collection builder, but that can accept optional inputs
   - The core of the JB2 track generator requires only a path, name and ext in most cases
     - paf will need a subcollection of paf, reference1...referenceN